|

 from which small quantities of mortar can be eased into seams.
 I am still using Quebec-made Richard knives to this day,

-both for repair and for new construction.
+both for ongoing repair and for new construction.

 |